Ahmed-Ghassan/Tracking-Bahrain-Sugar-Imports-2020-2024-/README.md

 ## Problem Statment
 Between 2020 and 2024, Bahrain’s sugar and sugar confectionery imports rose sharply by over 111%, indicating a growing dependence on imported sugar and raising health concerns due to increased sugar consumption.
 ## Approaches
-1-How has the overall import value (in BD and USD) evolved over the years?
+### 1-How has the overall import value (BD) evolved over the years?
+In this approach, a line chart was created using two variables — Import Value (BD) on the Y-axis and Years on the X-axis.

-2-Which sugar and sugar confectionery products are the top imports to Bahrain?
+### 2-Which sugar and sugar confectionery products are the top imports to Bahrain?

-3-Which countries are the leading exporters of sugar and sugar confectionery to Bahrain in terms of import value?
+In this approach, a Bar chart was created using two variables — Commodity  on the Y-axis and sum of  import qunatity on the X-axis.

-4-What does the geographical distribution of imports look like in terms of total import value?
+### 3-What does the geographical distribution of imports look like in terms of total import value?

+In this approach, a Map was created using two variables — country on Location and sum of  import value the Bubble size.